theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/04-april/2024-04-heritage-happenings-text.md

 ## Tucker

-Visit Greece?.
-You must be kidding. it's a ruin.
+Visit Greece?
+You must be kidding. it's in ruins.

 ##